zorchenhimer/nes-breakout/notes.md

 brick's smaller map.
 Clearing the smaller map breaks the brick on the overworld.

+Two board types:
+- Overworld
+- Mini

+Each level will have a defined overworld world board, but will randomly pick the mini boards when they are interacted with.

+The mini boards will be decompressed to RAM on demand and removed when they are cleared from the overworld.

+The overworld board will be decompressed into main RAM at the start of the round and it will use two bytes per meta tile, and two byte per blank tile ($FF).

 ## All games

 Ball bounce angle changes depending on where it bounces on the paddle.